TamasSomi/Battlesips-game/README.md

 In this game both players (user, computer) has a grid/board of 4x4 and 3 ships.
 The goal is to guess the opponent ship's coordinates first.
 In this version every ship occupies only one field.

+## User Stories ##

+* As a visiting user i would like to set a user name.

+* As a visiting user i would like to avoid any errors if i insert invalid data.

+* As a visiting user i would like to see, what is happening after every turn. (e.g: Points and board updated)

+* As a visiting user i would like to have an obvius indication when the game finished.

 ## Features ##

 * Automatically created boards for both players.